-The Poltergeists in STALKER: SOC aren't a bowl of cherries either.
-Sure, they can't one-hit-kill you, but you can't get rid of most of the stuff they throw, the damned things move FAST, and there are SEVEN OR EIGHT in X18, the first time you'll run into them.
+The Poltergeists in Shadow of Chernobyl aren't a bowl of cherries either.
+Sure, they can't one-hit-kill you, but you can't get rid of most of the stuff they throw, the damned things move FAST, and there are up to eight in X18, the first time you'll run into them.
 Aim for the center of the flying ball of sparks and be ready to heal.
 It also doesn't help that they can see through walls.
 Fortunately, they were nerfed for Call of Pripyat.
-Except for one poltergeist towards the end (that has ShoC's poltergeists see through walls abilities), CoP poltergeists can only see you if you're moving, so all you have to do is stand still ands they will lose sight of you.
+Except for one poltergeist towards the end (that has ShoC's poltergeists see through walls abilities,) CoP poltergeists can only see you if you're moving, so all you have to do is stand still and they will lose sight of you.
 This also works for pyrogeists.

 Getting the Armsel is pretty easy under the right circumstances, as well - Vano's mission sends you into the middle of a camp with about twelve bandits in it to pay off his debt.
 You can pay off the bandit leader (who has the Armsel) and get mugged on the way out, intimidate the bandit leader (with a high-level weapon) and leave, or just murder everyone.
 Walking into the leader's office and shooting him in the head, before stealing his gun and using it to fight your way out, is both hilariously audacious and fun.

 Certain artifacts fall into this as well.
 Most artifacts give increased protection against certain types of damage, but often release radiation, making it necessary to either pair them with an artifact that absorbs radiation or pop an antirad or bottle of vodka every couple minutes.
 In Shadow of Chernobyl, certain ones don't.
-The Flash and Moonlight artifacts all give large-scale benefits to your sprint meter (wearing one Moonlight or two Flash artifacts can let you sprint indefinitely so long as you aren't overloaded on weight), and their negative effect is an increased vulnerability to electricity.
-Electrical anomalies are encountered maybe three times in the entire first game, and actually spawn more of these artifacts.
-Picking up a handful of Flash or if you're incredibly lucky, a pair of Moonlight artifacts at the Agroprom Underground is incredibly easy and makes it simple to outrun the wildlife and hostile stalkers when engagement isn't an option, and makes shuttling tons of gear back and forth a cakewalk.
+The Flash and Moonlight artifacts all give large-scale benefits to your sprint meter (wearing one Moonlight or two Flash artifacts can let you sprint indefinitely so long as you aren't above the first weight limit), and their negative effect is an increased vulnerability to electricity.
+Electrical anomalies are encountered maybe three times, and actually spawn more of these artifacts.
+Picking up a handful of Flashes, or if you're incredibly lucky, a pair of Moonlights at the Agroprom Underground is incredibly easy and makes it simple to outrun the wildlife and hostile stalkers when engagement isn't an option, and makes shuttling tons of gear back and forth between maps a cakewalk.

-Goddamned Bats: Blind Dogs and Pseudodogs.
-Ridiculously hard to get a headshot on, drop near-worthless parts only one trader wants (Sakharov), and TRAVEL IN PACKS.
-Pack a shotgun and a bunch of medkits, or suffer a Death of a Thousand Cuts.
+Blind Dogs and Pseudodogs.
+Ridiculously hard to get a headshot on, drop near-worthless parts only one trader (Professor Sakharov) wants, and TRAVEL IN PACKS.
+Pack a shotgun or submachine gun and a bunch of medkits, or suffer a Death of a Thousand Cuts.
 Or cull their numbers from a good distance, that works too.

-The same goes for the rats, although they're called hamsters.
-Though they lie somewhere between this trope and Demonic Spiders since even a single one of them can tear your armor surprisingly quickly.
+The same goes for the rats, although they're called Hamsters or Rodents.
+They lie somewhere between this trope and Demonic Spiders, since even a single one of them can tear your armor surprisingly quickly.

 If you die just as you are transitioning from one area to the next, you will spawn in dead, unable to use your weapon or access your inventory or talk to people, but mobile and completely immortal.

-Spiritual Licensee There's no official connection to either Roadside Picnic or Stalker, but so much is clearly lifted from them it's often assumed (by those who are even aware of their existence) the game is licensed.
+Spiritual Licensee: There's no official connection to either Roadside Picnic or Stalker, but so much is clearly lifted from them it's often assumed (by those who are even aware of their existence) the game is licensed.